liucong19881025/casestudy/README.md

 This endpoint updates an existing Post by ID.
 The input/output formats are the same as in `POST /api/posts`

 ### `DELETE /api/posts/:id`: Delete a Post by ID
 This endpoint deletes an individual Post by ID.
-The ID is provided as a URI parameter.test
+The ID is provided as a URI parameter.